System requirements for the application to function correctly:

 Yes.
 If you transferred to your current school, then both transcripts are required.
 Upload both transcripts even if your current school transcript includes transferred courses.
 Upload transcripts from schools you attended full-time for at least one semester.

-If your Fall 2020 grades (due to your academic calendar and exam period, or other unusual circumstances) are not finalized by February 1, 2021, you may submit your transcript after February 1.
+If your Fall 2022 grades (due to your academic calendar and exam period, or other unusual circumstances) are not finalized by February 1, 2023, you may submit your transcript after February 1.
 If you intend to submit your transcript after the deadline, you are required to upload a letter (PDF) notifying us of the reason for the delay and select “Complete This Section” prior to February 1.
-Then, after February 1, email your transcript as a PDF attachment to email@example.com with “TranscriptFor2021” in the subject line.
+Then, after February 1, email your transcript as a PDF attachment to firstname.lastname@example.org with “TranscriptFor2022” in the subject line.

 Your application will not be considered unless it is complete.